Elias339/Elias339/README.md

-🔹 Skilled in HTML, CSS, Bootstrap, JavaScript, PHP (Laravel), and MySQL 🔹 Passionate about building scalable web applications and e-commerce platforms 🔹 Focused on clean code, database optimization, and responsive UI/UX
+🔹 Skilled in HTML, CSS, Bootstrap, JavaScript, PHP (Laravel), and MySQL 🔹 Passionate about building scalable web applications and e-commerce platforms 🔹 Focused on clean code and database optimization

 💡 What I'm working on:
 ✅ Developing a multi-vendor e-commerce platform using Laravel